Atroooo/LLM-Document-Analysis/README.md

 pip install -r requirements.txt
 ```

-Rename the env_example as .env and fill the hf_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx with your [huggingface access token](https://huggingface.co/docs/hub/security-tokens).
+Rename the env_example as .env and fill the hf_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx with your [huggingface access token](https://huggingface.co/docs/hub/security-tokens). => to elaborate

 ### Usage
 To use the project, you can run the following command: